hipe/tmx/beauty_salon/doc/issues/022-structured-declared-nodes.md

 code more resilient in a DRY sense.

-we also expose a composition-not-inheritance approach, whereby (optionally) you can wrap a document AST node in such a "tupling" so that you can just have the getters you might want as referenced in the referenced remote documentation.
+we also expose a composition-not-inheritance approach, whereby (optionally) you can wrap a document AST node as such a structured node so that you can just have the getters you might want as referenced in the referenced remote documentation.

-(by the way, we introduce "tupling" as a neo-logism to mean a struct- like instance that relates an ordered, fixed-length list to certain semantic names associated with offsets into that list.)